 The goal with multifocal contact lenses is to provide clear, comfortable vision at all distances, but there may still be times when you need to wear glasses.

-There are a lot of great contact lens options for people who need extra correction to see to read.
-Your eye doctor can help you find the perfect lenses for you.
+There are a lot of great contact lens options for people who need extra correction.
+Find some here.

 Updated Jul 21st, 2015